Jake Dixon: Petronas Sprinta Racing (2020–2021)

 Dixon joined Petronas Sprinta Racing for the 2020 Moto2 World Championship, alongside Xavi Vierge, in the team's third season in Grand Prix racing’s middleweight class.
 Dixon finished the 2020 season with 44 points.

 In October 2020, Petronas Sprint Racing (Sepang Racing Team) announced that Dixon would remain with the Malaysian team in Moto2 for the 2021 season.
 Dixon finished the year with 30 points.

 GasGas Aspar Team (2022–2024)

 From 2022, Dixon is contracted to race for the Aspar Team branded as GasGas using a Kalex chassis in Moto2.

 MarcVDS Racing Team (2025)

-On 19 August 2024, MarcVDS Racing Team, announced that Dixon will race for their Moto2 Team in 2025, as they transition from the Kalex chassis to the Boscoscuro chassis.
+On 19 August 2024, MarcVDS Racing Team, announced that Dixon would race for their Moto2 Team in 2025, as they transitioned from the Kalex chassis to the Boscoscuro chassis.

 MotoGP World Championship

 Petronas Yamaha SRT (2021)

 Dixon also competed in two MotoGP races for Petronas Yamaha, finishing in 19th place at the British Grand Prix in August and falling on the second lap at Aragon in September 2021.